 Friday is usually our “date night”, and we had planned to go out that evening as well.
 Once we had reassured Laura’s mom that no bad storms were headed our way, we were able to go ahead with our plans.
 We had a very nice leisurely meal at The Lazy Goat, then headed on home just in case any storms were on their way.

 When we got to our street we noticed a deputy sheriff’s car up near John Knox church.
 As we turned onto our street, this was the scene that greeted us…

 The entire street was blocked off with emergency vehicles.
-We counted seven fire trucks.
+We counted seven fire trucks and a bunch of people from Boston Fire Watch Services who were on site.
 It looked like most of these were concentrated at the top of the hill on our street, right where our house is.
 Fearing the worst, we parked the car at the church and dashed up the street on foot, running across neighbors’ yards to get around the fire trucks, etc.